 JUMO's successful company health management receives an award by the Techniker Krankenkasse health insurance.

-2016: Acquisition of the Troisdorf-based PGT Thermprozesstechnik GmbH.
+2016: Acquisition of the Troisdorf-based PGT Thermprozesstechnik GmbH as the 25th JUMO subsidiary.
 The company specializes in the production of innovative plastic temperature sensors and is a long-standing system partner of JUMO.

 The business magazine FOCUS, in cooperation with the Institut "Deutschlandtest", awards the seal "Top Career Opportunities".
 To this end, the management culture, sustainability and image of the 2,000 companies with the highest number of employees will be examined.
 In 2016, JUMO took second place in the measurement technology sector.

 The magazine Wirtschaftswoche analyses the innovative strength of 3,500 medium-sized German companies in cooperation with the management consultancy Munich Strategy Group (MSG) every year.
 In 2016, JUMO achieved an excellent 25th place in the overall ranking.